mok0/blog/content/posts/2024-07-05-timezone-aware-times-python.md

 The times are still correct, the timestamp is the same, but of course the walltime is different in Europe and in Eastern US.

-Now, let's do something that might , and that is taking time deltas across daylight savings time.
+Now, let's do something that might fail, and that is taking time deltas across daylight savings time.
 We'll define two timezone aware timestamps, two minutes apart, at the time point where daylight savings time began in Europe in 2024.

 ```python
 >>> just_before_dst = dt.datetime(2024,3,31,1,59).astimezone()